Reviews

 Close-up of UnKibble scooper (Photo: Life With Klee Kai)

-We decided to give UnKibble a try based on the good reviews of their dry dog food and the promise that it would be more affordable than the fresh dog food meals that we’d been feeding to our Klee Kai.
+We decided to give UnKibble a try based on the positive reviews of their dry dog food and the promise that it would be more affordable than the fresh dog food meals we’d been feeding our Klee Kai.

 Having previously fed dry dog food to Copper and Skye with limited success, I was unsure how successful UnKibble would be because Klee Kai can be picky eaters with some digestive health issues.